FIWARE-TMForum/Business-API-Ecosystem/doc/programmer-guide.rst

 * module: This field is used to specify the main class of the Plugin.
 * version: Current version of the plugin.
 * media_types: List of allowed media types that can be selected when providing an asset of the given type
+* pull_accounting (optional): This flag is used to indicate that the service defined by the plugin is not pushing accounting information to the usage API of the Business API Ecosystem, but exposing an API that must be queried to retrieve this information.
+* form (optional): This field is used to define a custom form that will be displayed for retrieving asset-specific meta data.
+  This field is defined as an object where keys are the name of the metadata property and values define the following information:

+  * type: Type of the particular metadata property.
+Allowed values are *text*, *textarea*, *checkbox* and *select* mapping the form input types to be displayed for retrieving the data.
+  * label: Label to be displayed jointly with the form input.
+  * default: Default value to be used if no value provided for the property
+  * placeholder (text and textarea): Placeholder to be included within the form input
+  * options (select): List of valid options when the input is a select.
+It includes *text* and *value* for each entry.

 Following you can find an example of a *package.json* file: